xebia/essentials/secure-development.md

 ---

 layout: card
 category: realisation

 ---

 Develop for security

 ---

-<p>You can't successfully add security to an existing
-      insecure system.
-Consider security requirements during all steps of your development process.</p>
+You can't successfully add security to an existing insecure system.
+Consider security requirements during all steps of your development process.

 ---

 ### Motivation